json-everything/json-everything-docs/_docs/schema/basics.md

 To support JSON Schema, *JsonSchema.Net* exposes the `JsonSchema` type.
 This type is implemented as a list of keywords, each of which correspond to one of the keywords defined in the JSON Schema specifications.

+> Keep this mantra in your head while using this library: **Build once; evaluate many times.**
+{: .prompt-tip }

+## Keywords {#schema-keywords}

+JSON Schema is expressed as a collection of keywords, each of which provides a specific constraint on a JSON instance.
+For example, the `type` keyword specifies what JSON type an instance may be, whereas the `minimum` keyword specifies a minimum numeric value *for only numeric data* (it will not apply any assertion to non-numeric values).
+These keywords can be combined to express the expected shape of any JSON instance.
+Once defined, the schema evaluates the instance, providing feedback on what errors occurred, including where in the instance and in the schema produced them.

+_JsonSchema.Net_ implements keywords using singleton keyword handlers.
+These handlers are responsible for validating that the keyword data is valid in the schema, building any subschemas, and instance evaluation.

-## Specification versions {#schema-versions}
+## Versions, Meta-schemas, and Dialects {#schema-versions}

-There are currently six drafts of the JSON Schema specification that have known use:
+There are currently six versions of the JSON Schema specification that have known use:

 - Draft 3
 - Draft 4